andwxh/tunne-deploy/README.md

 # tunnel-deploy

-Deploy yassg (Yet Another ShadowSocks in Golang) on systems has yum.
+Deploy yassg (Yet Another ShadowSocks in Golang) on systems that has yum.

-Support autorun when system boot on both upstart & systemd.
+Support auto run on startup by using upstart or systemd.

 Usage:
 ```bash